-We’ve learned that, in terms of quality, the place you’re visiting and the experiencing of visiting it are often completely distinct.
-I mean, Rome is essential.
-But visiting Rome can be excruciating: tiring, dirty, crowded, overwhelming.
-In contrast, the tiny town of Sandpoint, Idaho has nothing specific to recommend it, but it’s so beautiful, peaceful and remote, that it’s hard to imagine anyone not falling in love.
+We’ve learned that, in terms of quality, the place you’re visiting and the experience of visiting it are often completely distinct.
+I mean, Rome is essential, but visiting it can be excruciating.
+It’s tiring, dirty, crowded, overwhelming.
+In contrast, the tiny town of Sandpoint, Idaho has nothing specific to recommend it, but it’s so beautiful, peaceful and remote, that it’s hard to imagine anyone not falling in love with it.
 But if someone came to me and said, “I can spend a week in either Rome or Sandpoint, which should it be?”
 Obviously, the answer is Rome.
 There’s no doubt.
 But really, you’d probably enjoy yourself more in Sandpoint.

-This is what I was thinking while picking my way among the ruins of Oxkintok, found in the southeastern corner of Yucatán State.
+This is what I was thinking about while picking my way among the ruins of Oxkintok, found in the southeastern corner of Yucatán State.
 We were visiting soon after our trip to Chichén Itzá, and the contrast couldn’t have been more stark.
 To reach Oxkintok, we had embarked on a long trico ride along unpaved and increasingly bumpy roads from Maxcanú.
-Although the ruins here weren’t anywhere near as glorious as those we’ve seen elsewhere, neither were they unimpressive.
+Although the ruins here weren’t anywhere near as glorious as those we’ve seen elsewhere, they were far from unimpressive.